JonathanGiles/azure-sdk-readme-refresh/demo-1/README.md

 ## Key Concepts and Examples

-Key concepts, code examples, and usage instructions for this library are discussed in great detail in our reference documentation.
-[Click here][api_documentation] to see the reference documentation for this library.
+Key concepts, code examples, and usage instructions for this library are discussed in great detail in the [App Configuration ref docs][api_documentation].
 Additionally, there are more comprehensive code samples in the [samples][samples] directory of this library.

 ## Troubleshooting